Sorry, you cannot click on this link yet.

 Now known as Revolution House, it is a free public museum.

-There is a display of 17th century furniture, a video on the Revolution of 1688 and a programme of special events through the summer.
-A full list of special events can be found here
+There is a display of seventeenth century furniture, a video on the Revolution of 1688 and a programme of special events throughout the summer.
+Details of the summer events can be found on our website and the Chesterfield Museum Facebook page.